lingtalfi/nullos-admin/README.md

 with a count(*) expression.

-Note that the query uses dot notation (v.id for instance) and column aliases (as user_pseudo for instances).

 The fields part will tell DataTable which columns to display.

 By default, DataTable will display all of them, but that's configurable with other properties as you'll soon see.